 Remove iTunes Junk

-iTunes junk includes the backups of iPhone, broken downloads, iOS update files and caches that are useless to your Mac and they can be deleted to free up space.
-Deleting them won’t cause any problem.
+iTunes junk includes the backups of iPhone, broken downloads, iOS update files, and caches that are useless to your Mac and they can be deleted to free up space.
+Deleting them won’t cause any problems.

 Remove Browser Cache and Extensions

 You may not know this but when you browse, your browser stores a cache that takes up space.
 Your browsing history, download history, etc. swallow up the space your system needs for better things.
 The best thing is to clear out your browsing history, delete the caches and remove the extensions once you confirm you don’t need them anymore.